IRA Financial Blog

 • Signature of borrower (signature of borrower’s spouse is only required in a community property state).

 Once the loan application is complete, the plan administrator, which is usually the same person as the borrower, in the case of a Solo 401(k) plan, can transfer the funds via check or wire.
 The borrower must make sure to pay back loan payments in a timely manner.
-A common technique used by many borrowers is to set up reoccurring ACH transfers, or using post-dated checks.
+A common technique used by many borrowers is to set up reoccurring ACH transfers or using post-dated checks.

 Many plans have a three-month or longer “cure period” to cure missed loan payments.
-However, in the case of a 401(k) plan loan in default (after passage of the cure period) the plan participant must either:
+However, in the case of a 401(k) plan loan in default (after the passage of the cure period) the plan participant must either:

 • make a lump sum payment for the missed installments (adjusted for interest);